Prosecutors want GPS monitor on truck driver in deadly crash

 Jefferson County district attorney spokeswoman Pam Russell said Tuesday that she could not provide more information about investigators’ conclusion that Aguilera-Mederos tried to leave the scene.

+In an emotional video posted Monday evening on Facebook, Aguilera-Mederos, speaking in Spanish, offered his condolences to those who died in the crash, calling the situation “really rough” and “really sad.”

+He also reached out to the injured, saying, “I thank God for the miracle of allowing them to remain alive.”

-Robert Corry, Aguilera-Mederos’ attorney, did not immediately return a phone message seeking comment Tuesday.
+Aguilera-Mederos did not provide any details about the crash and spent much of his time thanking his supporters.
+His attorney, Robert Corry, did not return a phone message seeking comment Tuesday.

 According to previously filed court documents, Aguilera-Mederos spoke to police at a hospital where he was treated for injuries he received in the crash.
 The document says he was transported to the hospital for treatment and then taken to a police department for more questioning.

 Aguilera-Mederos was released from jail Saturday after paying bond, which is typically 10% of the total amount set by a judge.
-Corry, his defense attorney, has said the crash was an accident caused by a mechanical failure of the truck his client was driving.
+Corry has said the crash was an accident caused by a mechanical failure of the truck his client was driving.

 Authorities have said the semitrailer was destroyed in the crash, making a mechanical inspection impossible.